You're Everything (album)

 You're Everything is a jazz album produced by Schoener Hören Records and Kulturradio, it was officially released in March 2008.
 The album was critically acclaimed by Jazz Podium magazine as the second recording for the Berlin Jazz Orchestra with vocal artist Marc Secara.
 Jazz artist Jiggs Whigham is featured on this release as both instrumentalist (trombone) and musical director.

 Background

 After being founded in 2000, the Berlin Jazz Orchestra had their first demo release with the label 44 Records in 2004 (Update), produced by Jacky Wagner.
 Roughly the same program was to be released later in 2007 for You're Everything.
-The Update CD release paved the way for this in creating fine demo and test CD where many details of Steve Gray's arrangements were worked out in the studio.
+The Update CD release paved the way for creating a fine demo and test CD where many details of Steve Gray's arrangements were worked out in studio.